tomberget/github-actions-workshop/tasks/013-dependabot-automation.md

 ## Next Steps

 Once you complete this challenge, you'll have built a production-ready automation that you can use in your own projects.
 Consider sharing your solution with the team or open-source community!

+For further on more advanced topics, check out [Lesson 14: Advanced Topics](./014-advanced-topics.md).